Monitoring strategies

 In addition to ensuring monitoring schemes offer value for money, our strategic approaches are designed to:

-- Make improvements to the evidence base: we assess the quality of the data produced and the analyses undertaken, and propose options for making the data more robust, and to enable it to produce a broader picture of not only the status of the environment and how the environment is changing, but also what is driving the change, and the impacts of any interventions
+- Make improvements to the evidence base: we assess the quality of the data produced and the analyses undertaken, and propose options for making the data more robust, and to enable it to produce a broader picture of the status of the environment and how the environment is changing, as well as what is driving the change, and the impacts of any interventions

 - Secure future investment in monitoring programmes: evidence of how strategies are improving the efficiency and outputs of monitoring helps to secure future sources of income.